WebAssembly/spec/md-proto/WebAssembly.md

 index in the [Type Section](#type-section) of the signature of the function.

 **Validation:**
- - The array is checked to be the same length as the array in the [Code Section](#code-section).
+ - The array is required to be the same length as the array in the [Code Section](#code-section).
- - Each array element is checked to be within the bounds of the [Type Section](#type-section) array.
+ - Each array element is required to be within the bounds of the [Type Section](#type-section) array.

 #### Memory Section